alucryd/oxyromon/README.md

 ## oxyromon-purge-roms

-Purge trashed, missing and orphan ROM files
+Purge trashed, missing, and orphan ROM files

-This will optionally purge the database from every ROM file that has gone missing or that is not currently associated with a ROM, as well as physically delete all files in the `Trash` subdirectories.
+This will optionally purge the database from every ROM file that has gone missing or that is not currently associated with a ROM, as well as physically deleting all files in the `Trash` subdirectories.

     Usage: oxyromon purge-roms [OPTIONS]